IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/RepresentationGraphBuilder/README.md

 where:

-- `<source file>`: the input file containing HSM model state space in syntactically right format
+- `<source file>`: the input file containing HSM model state space graph in syntactically right format
 - `<destination file (graph)>`: the output file containing representation graph and its attractors
 - `<destination file (graphml)>` (optional): the output file containing visualisations of representation graph and attractors in graphml format (can be viewed and edited with e.g. yEd Graph Editor)
 - `-ini` (optional): if provided, compute representation graph only for the part of the state space from the given initial state (INI state should be included in input file)